Frequently Asked Questions

 Subsequently, all images and image derivatives are packaged, encrypted, and “signed” by the Orb to ensure authenticity and security, then sent to the user’s phone through the Orb backend server (importantly the backend cannot decrypt the data).
 All images are then deleted from the Orb.

-All that remains on Worldcoin’s servers is a persistently encrypted encrypted iris code, a mathematical representation of the texture of the iris that is not linked to an individual’s wallet or World App account, permanently stored in an encrypted database (two layers of encryption).
+All that remains on Worldcoin’s servers is a persistently encrypted encrypted iris code, a mathematical representation of the texture of the iris that is not linked to an individual’s wallet or World App account.
+Specifically, the iris code is split into multiple different secret shares that are stored and encrypted across multiple secure databases (read more about SMPC in the blog post).

 The Orb takes images of a person's face and eyes to ensure humanness and uniqueness.
 These images are not stored on the Orb but sent to the user’s device.

-All that remains on Worldcoin’s servers is a persistently encrypted iris code, a mathematical representation of the texture of the iris that is not linked to an individual’s wallet or World App account, permanently stored in an encrypted database (two layers of encryption).
+All that remains on Worldcoin’s servers is a persistently encrypted iris code, a mathematical representation of the texture of the iris that is not linked to an individual’s wallet or World App account.
+Specifically, the iris code is split into multiple different secret shares that are stored and encrypted across multiple secure databases (read more about SMPC in the blog post).

 A deeper dive on the project’s privacy protections can be found here.